mantidproject/mslice/docs/source/quickstart.rst

 .. image:: images/quickstart/mantid_interfaces_menu.png

 The version of *MSlice* distributed with Mantid is the last stable version.
+Starting with *MantidWorkbench* version 6.12, MSlice is included as a conda package within *MantidWorkbench*.
+This enables users to replace the MSlice version within the conda environment where *MantidWorkbench* is set up.
-However, there is currently quite rapid ongoing development to the program, which is available in the development version on `GitHub`.
+For versions of *MantidWorkbench* prior to 6.12. it is possible to replace MSlice with the latest development version on `GitHub`.
 To get this version, please download this `zip <https://github.com/mantidproject/mslice/archive/main.zip>`_ and extract it to a folder on your computer.
-You can then copy the ``mslice`` subfolder (the folder containing a file called ``__init__.py``) to the ``scripts/ExternalInterfaces/`` folder of *Mantid*, which will make the new version accessible from *MantidWorkbench*.
+You can then copy the ``mslice`` subfolder (the folder containing a file called ``__init__.py``) to the
+``scripts/ExternalInterfaces/`` folder of *Mantid*, which will make the new version accessible from *MantidWorkbench*.

 Alternatively, Mslice is available as a conda package via anaconda.org on the `mantid channel <https://anaconda.org/mantid/mslice>`_.